 My November 2022 dividend income is $3,823.

 The year is almost done and so far this year I have earned $28,740 in dividend income.
-Here is how the annual breakdown looks like with December estimated
+Here is what the annual breakdown looks like with December’s estimated

 If you don’t plan to have some cash then you have to be ok with potentially selling shares.
 It’s OK too as some people use the 4% withdrawal approach and do just that.